How to Have a Successful Small Business Marketing Campaign

-There you are, working hard to grow and make your company a success, when in reality you end up feeling like you’ve willingly tossed all that hard earned cash out the window.
+There you are, working hard to grow your business, but instead of seeing wild success you end up feeling like you’re just tossing all that cash out the window.

 This is not how marketing should be done.
 If your message has not been crafted to stick, it won’t.
-It’s time to create a strong marketing campaign that will transform the way you market your small business.
+So here how to create a successful marketing campaign in 6 simple steps.

 First thing’s first, you need to know your target audience.
 Who is your product/service for?
 Knowing about the habits, worldviews, likes, and dislikes of clients or customers you already serve (or those that you would like to draw in) will guide the strategies used to implement your marketing campaign.